Playday is an annual celebration of children and young people’s play which traditionally takes place on the first Wednesday in August.

 The 4 Nations sit on the Steering Group: Play Scotland, Play England, Play Wales and PlayBoard N.I.
-This is co-ordinated by Play England.

 Play on the Longest Day, Scotland